 Neoplasms are tumorous growths, that may be either benign (non-cancerous) or malignant (cancerous).

 Neoplastic lumps most commonly arise from the

 Parotid and submandibular tumors present as painless lumps at the angle of the jaw (beneath the ear) or just below the jawline, on either side of the chin, respectively.
 The risk of cancer in a major salivary gland in inversely proportional to the size of the gland.
 75 – 80% of parotid gland tumors are benign, while 40 - 50% of submandibular gland tumors are cancerous.
-Neoplasms of the parotid and submandibular gland are often recommended surgical removal or parotid surgery.
+Neoplasms of the parotid and submandibular gland are often recommended surgical removal.